yairmau/website/_posts/time-series/2022-09-08-convolution.md

 ```

 * `window=20` means that the width of the window is 20 points.
 Pandas lets us define a window width in time units, for example, `window='120min'`.
 * `center=True` is needed in order to assign the result of averaging to the center of the window.
+Make it `False` and see what happens.
 * `mean()` is the actual calculation, the average of temperature over the window.
 The `rolling` part does not compute anything, it just creates a moving window, and we are free to calculate whatever we want.
-Try to calculate the standard deviation of the maximum, for example.
+Try to calculate the standard deviation or the maximum, for example.

 It is implicit in the command above a "rectangular" kernel.
 What if we want other shapes?